Pets are being sickened or hurt by cleaning, disinfectant, and sanitizing products as people try to guard against COVID-19.

 Dr. Ahna Brutlag, director of veterinary services for the Pet Poison Helpline, said hotline operators saw a spike in calls related to cleaning products starting in March—well above the usual spring cleaning bump.
 By mid-June, the volume of calls about cleaning and disinfecting products remained more than double the volume for the same period in 2019.

-Dr. Tina Wismer, senior director of the ASPCA Animal Poison Control Center, said that, when comparing the first five months of 2019 and 2020, her center saw a 65% increase in calls related to potential poisonings from household cleaning products.
+Dr. Tina Wismer, senior director of the American Society for the Prevention of Cruelty to Animals’ Animal Poison Control Center, said that, when comparing the first five months of 2019 and 2020, her center saw a 65% increase in calls related to potential poisonings from household cleaning products.

 The problem isn’t limited to pets.
 An early-release article from the Centers for Disease Control and Prevention Morbidity and Mortality Weekly Report indicates about one-third of survey respondents had engaged in high-risk cleaning or disinfection practices in efforts to prevent SARS-CoV-2 transmission, “including using bleach on food products, applying household cleaning and disinfectant products to skin, and inhaling or ingesting cleaners and disinfectants,” a summary states.

 The article, published June 5, notes that another MMWR article published April 24 described increases in exposures of humans to cleaners and disinfectants when comparing poison control data for the first three months of 2018, 2019, and 2020.

 “During January-March 2020, poison centers received 45,550 exposure calls related to cleaners (28,158) and disinfectants (17,392), representing overall increases of 20.4% and 16.4% from January-March 2019 (37,822) and January-March 2018 (39,122), respectively,” the April MMWR article states.